 The estate was owned by Westminster Abbey until the Dissolution of the Monasteries, after which it was owned by the Garth family as Lords of the Manor for three centuries.
 In 1872 it was sold to the Hatfeild family who laid out the park in its present form.
 The house and estate were left to the National Trust when its last private owner died in 1941.

 - An information panel at a three-way path junction shows that you could keep ahead on the main tree-lined avenue, but for the suggested route turn left.
 The path curves round to the right, soon with the river close by on your left.
 In 250m go through a metal gate into the Rose Garden.

-The National Trust lock this section of the park at 6pm (5pm winter), so if you are doing this walk late in the day you will have to skirt around this area.
-Take the path on the right to the far side of the garden and turn left onto a path leading to the White Bridge; cross the water channel there, turn right and resume the directions at .
+- If you are doing this walk late in the day you will have to skirt around the garden as the gate is locked at 6pm (5pm winter).
+On the far side turn left onto a path leading to the White Bridge and cross the water channel there; to continue to Colliers Wood turn right and resume the directions at [?] in §F.

 - For the main route follow the path along the right-hand side of the garden.
 Unless you want to attempt a crossing of the stream flowing through the middle, follow the path out of the garden, turn left to cross the stream on a low bridge and immediately turn left again.

 - Go back through the other side of the Rose Garden towards a cluster of buildings.
 After passing a small school you cross a branch of the river with a conserved waterwheel on the left, followed by the Snuff Mill.